Invasive earthworms of North America: Influence on nutrient cycles and soil profiles

-When organisms die, their remains fall to the forest floor, where they begin decomposing into their constituent nutrients.
+When organisms die and plants undergo senescence, their detritus fall to the forest floor, where they begin decomposing into their constituent nutrients.
 In the absence of efficient detritivores such as earthworms, a thick layer of such organic matter accumulates.
 Most northern forests in North America lack native earthworms, which were largely wiped out when the ice sheets of the Wisconsin glaciation scoured much of the continent down to the bedrock.
 A deep detritus layer is thus characteristic of the native ecosystem of the region, and many native plants have evolved to rely on it.
 As it slowly decomposes, it supplies nutrients, particularly potassium, phosphorus, and nitrogen, that are necessary for the production of cellular components such as carbohydrates, nucleic acids, and proteins; these nutrients are often a limiting factor in growth and maturation.
-This provides for the growth of the trees, ferns, and smaller ground plants.
+This provides for the growth of trees, ferns, and smaller ground plants.

 When earthworms are introduced into areas where they previously did not reside, the earthworms break up the organic layer.
+They do this physically by burrowing, consuming and redistributing leaf litter, and leaving behind castings in the soil.
 They often mix the nutrients into the soil, out of the reach of all but the deeper tree roots.
 Nutrients may then be leached and lost from the ecosystem entirely.
 Overall effects include a decrease in the thickness of the organic layer, increased mineralization, increased bulk density, spreading of the organic matter and humus, and increased rate of decomposition.
 These environmental alterations (drier, brighter, less nutrient-rich soil) create changes to the ecosystem.
-Podzol soils lose their classic banded appearance when earthworms obliterate their eluvial (A2, Ae or E) horizons.
+Podzol soils lose their classic banded appearance when earthworms obliterate their eluvial (A2, Ae, or E) horizons.

+Effects

+Invasive earthworms have caused a decrease in diversity, seedling populations, forest floor organic matter volume, and overall habitat quality.
+In addition, there is often an increase in invasive species and a decreased diversity of non-plant organisms.
+Some species that provide important biological niches to the ecosystem may be eradicated.